 Optional brackets are available for mounting the ohmmeter in a standard 19" equipment rack.
 The rack mount kit consists of two brackets plus 4 flat head screws.
-The brackets are easily installed on the front end of each side rail (see Figure 2).
-The kit is listed in chapter 5 as Option RX-3
+The brackets are easily installed on the front end of each side rail (see Figure 1).
+The kit is listed under accessories as RX-3

-The size of the ohmmeter and the location of its center of gravity dictate that it must be supported on both sides along its entire length through the use of trays or slides.
-If it is to be transported while mounted in a rack, it should be supported so as to prevent upward or downward movement.
+The size of the ohmmeter and the location of its center of gravity dictate that it must be supported on both sides along its entire length using trays or slides.
+If it is to be transported while mounted in a rack, it should be supported to prevent upward or downward movement.